POLICY MANUAL OF THE

 Article X, Section 7 of the By-laws indicates that nominations for Surveyor of the Year should be submitted to the Society to the attention of the Chair of the Nominating Committee (the immediate Past President) at least 30 days prior to the Summer General Membership meeting.

 Article IX, Section 3 of the By-laws indicates that motions for Surveyor of the Year could come from the floor at the Summer General Membership meeting after the Nominating Committee gives their slate of nominees.
 Such nominations from the floor, if any, must be accompanied by the consent of the nominee, either written or oral, to the nomination.
 Section 3 also indicates that members of the Nominating Committee “shall not be eligible for office unless prior to the slate of nominees being submitted to the Membership such committee member desiring to serve in office resigns from the Nominating Committee.”
 The Surveyor of the Year is not an “office,” and therefore, members of the Nominating Committee are not precluded from being nominated.

 Bullet 6 under the “Nominating” section of Article V of the Policy Manual provides added information about nominations for Surveyor of the Year.

 Bullet 2 under the “Public Relations” section of Article V of the Policy Manual indicates that the Public Relations committee should “prepare press releases for each officer and Surveyor of the Year after the election.
-Send the press releases to the hometown paper of each officer and Surveyor of the Year, and to the paper in the area of the convention for publication during the convention.”
+Send the press releases to the hometown paper of each officer and Surveyor of the Year, and to the paper in the area of the annual conference for publication during the conference.”

 YOUNG SURVEYOR OF THE YEAR